NAR8789/password-generator/README.md

 ### `generate.sh`

-This is a glorified `shuf` wrapper--given input on stdin, it outputs 4 lines at random.
+This is just a wrapper around `shuf`.
+Given input on stdin, it outputs 4 lines at random.

 ```bash
 $ cat word_list.txt | ./generate.sh